How to Navigate 6 Tricky Work Situations—Plus Signs It's Time to Visit HR

 There’s a conflict between two people on your team.

-As a manager, you are responsible for defusing tension when conflicts arise.
-If the disagreement does not involve harassment, illness, disability, or discrimination, try to mitigate the problem yourself.
+As a manager, you're responsible for defusing tension when conflicts arise.
+If the disagreement doesn't involve harassment, illness, disability, or discrimination, try to mitigate the problem yourself.
 Otherwise someone in HR can coach you on how to take care of the situation.

 Two people on your team are dating.

-Startups, nonprofits, and small organizations don’t always have one.
+Startups, nonprofits, and small organizations don’t always have a human resources staff.
 But this doesn’t mean you’re not legally protected; you may just have to do some legwork.
 These resources will help.

 Go Through Your HR Benefit Site